 To help fill these gaps ("gap filling" is an expression heard in the Oromifa side of our meetings with local officials) we liaise with the local administration, matching priorities for which they have no budget with our aims and our understanding of the local needs.
 Our policy is to provide help in ways where there will be long-term benefit without further involvement from us or, less often, to meet a short-term needs that are preventing things moving forwards.

 Our funds do not go through the government system - we pay the contractors or suppliers directly but local officials provide the specifications and approve the suppliers and the work done.
-Between our visits administration on our behalf is done by our 'agent' in Addis Ababa, Getachew Habtemariam, who visits Jidda about once per month and arranges the logistics and schedule for our visits.

 Each time we visit Jidda we check up on how things are going with what we have supported but our aim is that any long term needs can be met locally.
 Typically this is done by the beneficiaries having 'ownership' of what has been done and making a significant contribution to the work,for example by providing local material, manual labour and traditional skills.